chandrunarayan/idmd/lessons/week9/readme.md

 ```

 ## Homework
-1. Submit exercises completed in the last 2 weeks to Github
+1. Add Sliders & Buttons.
+Then submit exercises completed in the last 2 weeks to Github
 1. Complete Perlin Noise effects project by combining techniques from the last 2 weeks

 ## Zoom Session Recording